 - Ensure your tyre tread stays within legal limits, even when parked

-- Look for signs of wear and tear on your wiper blades.
-To help with your visibility, use windscreen wash rather than just water
+- Look for signs of wear and tear on your wiper blades and use windscreen wash rather than just water

 - Beware of aquaplaning, which is a loss of contact with the road due to surface water.
 If you lose control of your vehicle’s steering and braking, remain calm, keep a low speed and ease off the brake and accelerator until your tyres are touching the road again

-- Strong winds can blow all kinds of things into the road, from branches and other debris to pedestrians and cyclists.
+- Strong winds can blow all kinds of things into the road.
 Pay attention to which direction the wind is coming from and look for potential hazards

 - Take care when driving alongside high-sided vehicles.
 They’ll shield you from the wind, but you may be hit by a sudden gust when you’ve passed them